Wesley-Playz/BOTW.Multiplayer.Autoupdater/README.md

-# BotW.Multiplayer.Autoupdater
+# BOTW Multiplayer Autoupdater

-An open source and improved version of the classic BotW Multiplayer Autoupdater.
+An open source and improved version of the original BotW Multiplayer Autoupdater.

-Just download one of the releases and run the exe in an empty folder.
+Just download one of the releases and run the program in an empty folder.

 If you download the Python version you need to have Python installed on your system to run it.

+&nbsp;

 v1: Downloads the latest release.